vi88i/kvstash/README.md

 - Checksum (32 bytes) - SHA-256 of value data
 - MChecksum (32 bytes) - SHA-256 of metadata

-### Tombstone Deletion
+### Tombstone Deletion (Soft Delete)

-When a key is deleted, a tombstone record is written to the log:
+KVStash uses a **soft-delete** approach where deleted keys remain in the index but are marked as deleted.

 **Tombstone Structure:**
 - Metadata with `FlagDeleted` (bit 0 set)
 - Value contains only the key: `{"key":"username","value":""}`
 - Size reflects the JSON-encoded key size (~15-20 bytes)

-**Deletion Flow:**
+**Soft Delete Flow:**
 1. DELETE request received for key "foo"
 2. Tombstone written to active log with FlagDeleted=true
-3. Key removed from in-memory index (immediate deletion)
+3. Index entry updated with `Deleted=true` (soft delete, entry stays in index)
+4. GET operations check the `Deleted` flag and return 404 if true
-4. On server restart: log replay processes tombstone and removes key from index
+5. On server restart: log replay processes tombstone and creates entry with `Deleted=true`
+6. During compaction: entries with `Deleted=true` are skipped (not copied)
-5. During compaction: tombstone not copied (space reclaimed)
+7. After compaction: old segments with tombstones are removed (space reclaimed)

+**Why Soft Delete:**
+- Ensures compaction works correctly even when all keys are deleted
+- Allows tracking of disk space used by tombstones
+- Maintains consistency between runtime and post-restart states
+- Simplifies corruption handling (mark corrupted entries as deleted)

 **Example Log After Delete:**
 ```